medisoft/MicroTFLite/examples/ArduinoNano33BLE_GestureClassifier/README.md

 This example provides an updated and working version of the sketch IMU*Classifier presented in the official Arduino tutorial "\_Get Started With Machine Learning on Arduino*" that you can [view here](https://docs.arduino.cc/tutorials/nano-33-ble-sense/get-started-with-machine-learning/).

-The sketch has been rewritten to work with the updated version of the TensorFlow Lite Micro library through the **ArduTFLite** library APIs.
+The sketch has been rewritten to work with the updated version of the TensorFlow Lite Micro library through the **MicroTFLite** library APIs.
 The original tutorial explains the process of collecting training data and how the model was created and trained.
 The model.h file included in this example was pre-trained by Chirale during the preparation activities for our TinyML workshop on Arduino.

-The sketch provided is designed to classify gestures, specifically "punch" and "flex", using the ArduTFLite library and an IMU sensor integrated into the Arduino Nano 33 BLE board.
+The sketch provided is designed to classify gestures, specifically "punch" and "flex", using the MicroTFLite library and an IMU sensor integrated into the Arduino Nano 33 BLE board.
 It demonstrates the use of a pre-trained neural network model to recognize gestures based on IMU readings.

 ### Explanation of the Sketch